draumaz/savesys/c/README.md

 A simple, expandable, variable-based save system.

-## IMPORTANT MESSAGE FOR C PORT:
-## Open savesys.c and change the config macros
-## to what you'd like them to be.

 Forked from the save system used in my other project, [The Plains](https://github.com/draumaz/plains).

 # Purpose